 Another solution for buying cheap cleats would be to purchase someone else’s shoe.
 Again you should only buy from a seller that you can trust.
-But is this a good idea?

 Unlike a fake t-shirt or something that serves no real purpose from a performance standpoint, the reason why you’re buying a football boot is for the performance characteristics is for the fit is for the comfort is for the durability.